 - Collective Worship Policy

-- LDST Equality, Diversity and Inclusion Policy

 - SEND Policy

+- Equality objectives

-Parental Rights of Withdrawal.
+Parental Rights of Withdrawal

 'The Worship and Religious Education provided by the school is in accordance with the Church of England or Methodist Church Foundation.
 This foundation is also reflected in the curriculum and the whole life of the school community.
 Since the conduct of the school as a whole reflects the Church of England or Methodist Church ethos, removal of pupils from Worship and/or Religious Education (as parents are legally entitled to do) cannot insulate them from the religious life of the school.'